Contributor: Carefree Boat Club of Southern Connecticut

 Late Pickup / No Show Policy

-If a Member is late for their reservation and will arrive later than one hour from scheduled reservation time, the Member must call the Club location of pick up to notify Dock Staff.
-If a Member is more than one hour late with no notice, Club reserves the right to assign reservation to another Member.
+If a member is late for their reservation and plans to arrive later than one hour from scheduled reservation time, the Member must TEXT the Club location of pick up to notify dock staff.
+Example: Member text – “This is Dave Smith – I will be arriving an hour late for my outing today.”
+Staff response text – “Thank you, your boat will be ready when you arrive.”
+If a member is more than one hour late with no notice, Club reserves the right to assign reservation to another Member.

 Check Out / Check In

-The Check Out / Check In Form has been revised for the 2021 Season to ensure your safety and the safety of your passengers.
-Due to the number of damage incidents we experienced during the 2020 season, the Dock Staff together with Member will be completing a full visual review of the boat prior to departing the dock and upon returning.
-Please cooperate with our Dock Staff when they are completing this process.
+The Check Out / Check In Form has been revised for the 2022 Season to ensure your safety and the safety of your passengers.
+Due to the number of incidents we experienced during the 2020 and 2021 seasons, the dock staff together with Member will be completing a full visual review of the boat prior to departing the dock and upon returning.
+Please cooperate with our dock staff when they are completing this process.

 VHF Radio Usage:

-Member: “Carefree Boat Club, Carefree Boat Club this is Argo”
+Na Member: “Carefree Boat Club, Carefree Boat Club this is Black Rocker”

 Tracking Policy / No Go Zones

-All boats will be equipped with a GPS tracker which will monitor your outings.
+All boats are equipped with a GPS tracker which will monitor your outings.
 You will be notified if you enter a designated “no go zone” area.
-An alarm will sound if you enter a no go zone and will not turn off until you exit the no go zone.
 Upon your return you will be assessed a $250 charge for entering a no go zone due to the boat needing to be pulled out of the water.
 The boat will be inspected and additional charges may occur if damage is found.
 In addition to the monetary fine, your boating rights will be suspended for two (2) weeks.
 Any existing reservations within that two (2) week period will be cancelled.
+If the boat is damaged beyond the 2-week suspension, member will be suspended until the boat returns to the fleet.

 No Go zone areas are: